tensign1444/Playfair/readme.md

 `python crypto.py --mode decrypt --cipher playfair --phrase "BRYUYGGCPMGSGPZTXRASAFOZ" --key CUI`

-## Cipher Rules
+## Cypher Rules
-### Playfair Cipher
+### Playfair Cypher
-The Playfair Cipher utilizes a 5x5 table containing every letter of the alphabet except 'J'.
+The Playfair Cypher utilizes a 5x5 table containing every letter of the alphabet except 'J'.

 #### Encryption
-To encrypt a message using the Playfair Cipher, a phrase is broken into 2 letter digrams.
+To encrypt a message using the Playfair Cypher, a phrase is broken into 2 letter digrams.
 If there is a letter left over, a 'Q' will be appended onto the phrase i.e. CONCORDIA = CO NC OR DI AQ.
 The two letters of the digram are considered opposite corners of a rectangle in the key table.
 To perform the substitution, apply the following 4 rules to each pair of letters in the phrase:

 1. If both letters are the same (or only one letter is left), add a 'Q' after the first letter.
 Encrypt the new pair and continue.